srimangithubin/bank-marketing-decision-tree/README.md

 ### Important Modelling Note

-The `duration` variable was removed before model training.
+The `duration` column was removed before model training.

 This is because call duration is only known after the customer call is completed.
-If this variable is used for prediction, it can cause **data leakage** and make the model unrealistically strong.
+If this variable is used, the model may become unrealistically strong because of **data leakage**.
 In a real marketing campaign, the bank would need to predict likely subscribers before making the call.

 ---